gitirana/GoInk-backend/README.md

 In this repository you will find the API for this application.

+The web version is already in development in this [repository](https://github.com/gitirana/GoInk-web)

 ## Application

 GoInk is an application to facilitate booking tattoo sessions with your favorite tattoo artist!